-- Master’s thesis option
+- Master’s thesis option, OR

-- A Thesis-equivalent research paper in an independent research half-course.
+- A thesis-equivalent research paper in an independent research half-course.
 This option must be combined with an additional half-course on Asia-Pacific.

 Every student is expected to have a working knowledge of an East or Southeast Asian language by the time of graduation.

 The minimum period of enrollment in the Collaborative Program in Asia-Pacific Studies is normally 12 months, except for students in home departments whose programs are two years in length.
 The time for completion of the program is expected to be: